wedaa/LongTail-Log-Analysis/README.md

 totals from partial days or from hosts down a portion of the day or from systems that are "protected" by IDS or firewalls.

-41) I need to automate adding the "protected" data file into the servers daily directories (erhp erhp2).
+41) I need to automate adding the "protected" data file (The file that shows they are protected by a firewall/IDS) into the servers daily directories (erhp erhp2).

+42) I need to fix the calendar report so the links go someplace real